piotrhaya/PyPI-packages-browser/packages_browser/readme.md

 <h5>Multisearch browser</h5>

-Application has funcionality to search data according to words in the title, description and author at once:
+Application has functionality to search data according to words in the title, description and author at once:

 * Search module: http://127.0.0.1:8000/search/